 I’m a writer, so it should be no surprise that one reason Bioware games rock my world is the writing.
 The game designers really understand invoking the realism of these virtual places.
 The concepts.
 The situations.
 The different races, and their homeworlds.
 Here on Terra Firma I find politics about as interesting and useful as theoretical calculus, but I was really intrigued by the motivations and goals of the different races, and especially when those goals were conflicting.
 An overall theme of solving our differences so together we can focus on larger issues is always a timely one.

 And when I say I love the writing, I don’t just mean the story, although that’s a big part of it.
 The descriptions and the attention to detail that goes into making the game real and fun and real fun is sickening.
 I found myself stopping to listen to the news broadcasts in the atrium.
 Even the weapons had stories behind them.
 The languages of the other races were a fun spice too.
-Hearing a drunken Tali call Miranda a Bosh’tet Cerberus Cheerleader was a highlight of the game.
+Hearing a drunken Tali call Miranda a Bosh’tet Cerberus Cheerleader had me in stitches.
 Just walking around and listening to conversations can be enlightening and entertaining.
 I made it a point to check in with each of my crew members after each mission, and caught them doing plenty of interesting things…

 Yeah yeah, the ending was a disappointment for me, and a disaster for others, but don’t believe the hate.
 The five-minute lukewarm ending is not bad enough to ruin over a hundred hours of awesome gameplay.